This post may contain eBay affiliate links. Please read our disclosure policy.

 - 1996 Z-Force #140

-Allen has a wide range of RCs from 1996, a popular year that also saw the release of Steve Nash and Kobe Bryant’s first NBA cards.
-He might not be as in-demand as the likes of Kobe, but Allen’s cards are still a decent investment depending on the grade and the amount they cost to procure.
+Allen has a wide range of RCs from 1996, a famous year that also saw the release of Steve Nash and Kobe Bryant’s first NBA cards.
+He might not be as in demand as Kobe, but Allen’s cards are still a decent investment depending on the grade and the amount they cost to procure.

-(Allen’s RCs also exceed the average price of Nash’s rookie cards aside from the Topps Chrome refractor.)
+(Besides the Topps Chrome refractor, Allen’s RCs also exceed the average price of Nash’s rookie cards.)

-The prolific shooter is never likely to match the key duo from 1996, but as a two-time NBA champion (2008, 2013) with the Boston Celtics and the Miami Heat respectively, he’s one of the top players of his era.
-The majority of his standing records are unlikely to be matched anytime soon, although numbers only make up one part of the allure for collectors.
+The prolific shooter is never likely to match the critical duo from 1996, but as a two-time NBA champion (2008, 2013) with the Boston Celtics and the Miami Heat, respectively, he’s one of the top players of his era.
+Most of his standing records are unlikely to be matched anytime soon, although numbers only make up one part of the allure for collectors.

-If anything, the majority of his rookie cards are reasonably underpriced, especially as he was inducted into the Hall of Fame in 2018.
+If anything, most of his rookie cards are reasonably underpriced, especially as he was inducted into the Hall of Fame in 2018.

-Time and nostalgia will work to allow Allen’s card to rise slowly in due course, and we’d opt for the Topps Chrome if possible due to the popularity of the brand and the rarity of the Refractor.
+Time and nostalgia will work to allow Allen’s card to rise slowly in due course, and we’d opt for the Topps Chrome if possible due to the brand’s popularity and the Refractor’s rarity.